ZivaVatra/ArduLCD/README.md

 Because the Arduino is stupidly overpowered for such a simple task, I worked on making it fast.
 The HD44780 makes use of 8 bit transfers, and serial speed is at 115200.

-This code is nowhere near good, it is more like a hack than a proper development, but posted here in case someone else is interested in such a thing, and saves them the time to reverse engineer the protocol (the original "pic-an-lcd" page seems to have dropped of the internet, so had to work out what it is doing from the LCDproc docs).
+This code is nowhere near good, it is more like a hack than a proper development, but posted here in case someone else is interested in such a thing, and saves them the time to reverse engineer the protocol (the original "pic-an-lcd" page seems to have dropped off the internet, so had to work out what it is doing from the LCDproc docs).

-# Current status
+# Current status / known-bugs

 Well... it works.
 However on my testbench the LCD gets corrupted after a while.
 Not sure if that is due to the software timings being off, or due the length of wiring + noise (or the LCD itself, which was pulled from a junked telephone).
 So will have to investigate further.
+Specifically transferring custom characters (as LCDproc does) to the LCD ends up with corruption.

 # Building